MichaelSchneeberger/sosopt/README.md

 # SOSOpt

-SOSOpt is a Python library designed for solving a sums-of-squares (SOS) optimization problems.
+SOSOpt is a Python library designed for solving sums-of-squares (SOS) optimization problems.

 ## Installation